alphagov/paas-team-manual/source/architecture_decision_records/ADR039-aiven-metrics-for-users.html.md

 We use Caddy for failover and for authentication.
 Caddy does automatic failover.
 This means that during regular operation, it proxies all traffic to a single instance, but when the usual instance is unreachable, Caddy will proxy the request to the colocated Prometheus.

-The Aiven service discovery will regularly query the Aiven API in order to keep an updated list of Aiven Elasticsearch services for which we want to receive metrics.
+The Aiven service discovery process will regularly query the Aiven API to keep an updated list of Aiven Elasticsearch services for which we want to receive metrics.

 The Prometheus server instances will be configured with this list and retrieve